 Furthermore, the house and pool should perfectly complement each other, and the latter should not stick out like an eyesore.
-Therefore, an architectural pool is the best option for homeowners looking to enhance the overall look and curb appeal.
+Therefore, an architectural pool is the best option for homeowners to enhance the overall look and curb appeal.

-Besides, running an indoor heating pool costs less than outdoor ones, since the pool room is insulated and the heat is less likely to escape.
+Besides, running an indoor heating pool costs less than outdoor ones since the pool room is insulated, and the heat is less likely to escape.
 Also, it’s undoubtedly easier to clean and maintain than external varieties.

-When done perfectly, these pools create an illusion of a water edge where it seems like one side ends in a waterfall.
+When done perfectly, these pools create an illusion of a water edge that seems like one side ends in a waterfall.
 You cannot see or hear falling water, but it’s all about the visual effect that it creates.
 They’re far more expensive than other residential options and are usually found in commercial establishments.